-“I am a Bibist number one in Israel” declared Erel Segal notoriously, as he resigned his job at Walla news just before it became case 4000.
-He claimed on channel 20 that there was no other pro-Bibi publicist that writes positively about Netanyahu’s governments, that he was brought to Walla as a pro-Bibi journalist and that he is not willing to continue being a fig leaf any longer.
-A few days later he also resigned the Israeli IDF radio station Galaz and resumed his job at channel 20 as well as received a column at Israel Hayom.
-He was later hired by channel 11 as a co-anchor with Kalman Libskind – two rightwing journalists – but he was suspended for five days from office after he posted on Facebook the Praise Jerusalem clip with Netanyahu and faced a hearing on breaking the journalists’ ethical code for participating in election campaign.
-Upon his suspension, his co-presenter, Libskind, defended him and refused to go back to the show without his partner.
-Libskind himself, it turned out, was wooed into channel 11 and IPB by Netanyahu’s men.
-Filber wrote to Hefetz that he spoke with Kalman Libskind and that he told him that “the deal is that you come (to IPB) with Machete”.
-“But of course”, replied Kalman, a distinguished investigative journalist from Maariv, recruited as a right-winger, and joined channel 11 as the co-anchor of the morning news magazine Kalman-Liberman, and as the co-anchor of the TV 6 o’clock news with self-described ‘Bibist number 1’ Segal.
-Segal was later fired from the TV show and Libskind remained as its sole presenter to date.
+“I am the No. 1 ‘Bibist’ in Israel,” Segal famously declared when he resigned from his job at Walla News just before Case 4000 came to light.
+He claimed on Channel 20 that he was the only pro-Bibi publicist, the only one providing positive coverage of Netanyahu’s governments.
+Segal claimed that he was hired by Walla as a pro-Bibi journalist and was unwilling to serve as a fig leaf any longer.
+A few days later, he also resigned from Army Radio and resumed his job at Channel 20; he also received a column at Israel Hayom.
+Segal was later hired by Channel 11 as a co-anchor with Kalman Liebskind, another right-wing journalist, but was suspended for five days after posting the Praise Jerusalem clip on Facebook and faced a hearing on violating the journalists’ ethical code for participating in an election campaign.
+His co-presenter, Liebskind, defended him and refused to go back to the show without his partner.
+Liebskind himself, it turned out, was wooed to Channel 11 and the public broadcasting corporation by Netanyahu’s men.
+Filber wrote to Hefetz that he had spoken with Liebskind and had told him that “the deal is that you come with a machete.”
+“But of course,” replied Liebskind, a distinguished investigative journalist from Maariv, who had been recruited as a right-winger, and had joined Channel 11 as the co-anchor of the morning news magazine with Asaf Liberman, and as the co-anchor of the TV six o’clock news with self-described “No. 1 Bibist” Segal.
+Segal was later fired from the TV show and Liebskind has remained as its sole presenter to date.

-At the same week that Segal was recruited to GLZ, also Yaacov Bardugo has joined GLZ as a Bibist.
-This was part of the understanding between the new commander in chief of the public military station, Dekel, and Netanyahu.
-Bardugo, a Likud activist, became the sturdiest advocator of the prime minister and his wife.
-He was defended by Netanyahu, a year later, when accused of propaganda for Netanyahu, saying: “there is a limit to the thought-police and mouth-shutting of the left.
+During the same week that Segal was recruited to Army Radio, another Netanyahu advocate, Yaacov Bardugo, also joined the station.
+This was part of the understanding between the new commander of the public military station, Yaron Dekel, and Netanyahu.
+Bardugo, a Likud activist, became the staunchest supporter of the prime minister and his wife.
+When, a year later, Bardugo was accused of spewing propaganda for Netanyahu, the prime minister rushed to his defense: “There’s a limit to the thought-police and mouth-shutting by the left.
 We are not North Korea.
-If there will be no expression to the right also – GLZ has no right of existence.”
-This is part of the power of the prime minister and the minister of communication: either have it his way, or he threatens the very existence of the media outlet.
-Right after Bardugo’s appointment, the number of one-on-one meetings with Netanyahu personally have grew considerably and also phone conversations on a daily basis, as Hefetz has disclosed in his investigation.
-Bardugo, declaring on his morning GLZ Friday show that ‘I am not a journalist’, was soon appointed as the political commentator of GLZ.
-Far from being a journalist, he was nevertheless given full command over the evening news program.
+If it doesn’t allow freedom of expression for the right too, then Army Radio has no right to exist.”
+This reflected the power wielded by the prime minister, who also served as minister of communications: Either do it his way, or he threatens the very existence of the media outlet.
+Right after Bardugo’s appointment, he began to frequently meet one-on-one with Netanyahu and they had telephone conversations on a daily basis, as Hefetz disclosed in his testimony.
+Bardugo, who declared “I’m not a journalist” on his Friday morning program on Army Radio, was soon appointed as a political commentator for the Army Radio station.
+Although he was not a journalist, he was given full command over the evening news program.

 c.
 Panelists and “Public Intellectuals”